popzeka/nexus-utils/README.md

 ## Code Architecture

-The script is designed with a modular, class-based architecture to separate concerns, enhance readability, and facilitate future extensions or testing.
+This project utilizes a modular, class-based architecture to separate concerns, enhance readability, and facilitate future extensions or testing.
 The `bridge_event_listener.py` script acts as the orchestrator, initializing and running the core components.

 ```
 +----------------------------+